friday963/aws-security-specialty-notes/README.md

         - Data sources can include Flow logs, CloudTrail, and GuardDuty
         - Must have guarduty enabled for more than 48 hours before this will be made available.
     - GuardDuty
-        - Intelligent threat detection.
+        - Intelligent threat detection using machine learning.
-        - Detects account, instance and bucket compromise, along with reconnaissance .
+        - Detects account, instance and bucket compromise, along with reconnaissance.
+            - Key word: DETECTS, it does not prevent anything.
+Using different terminology, its just an IDS.
         - Continuous monitoring for:
             - CloudTrail management events
             - CloudTrail s3 data events.
             - Flow logs
             - DNS logs
+        - Event integrations
+            - Eventbridge: Any findings will be available to take action against in eventbridge.
+            - Best effort: Events coming from guarduty are only best effort.
+            - Events will have a unique id attached.
+            - Administrator account with receive all findings and events that occur in member accounts.
+            - Events can be tied to SNS.
+            - Leverage lambda remediation.
     - Macie
         - Machine learning and pattern matching for sensitive data in S3.
         - Can identify the following